JacqueWill/SEO_HIF_JS/README.md

 ## Usage

-To use the SEO_HIF_JS tool, you will need to download the repository and host it on a web server.
-Once hosted, you can access the tool by navigating to the hosted URL in your web browser.
+To use the SEO_HIF_JS tool, you will need to download the repository.
+Once downloaded, you can access the tool by opening the HTML page in your web browser.

 When you enter a search query, the tool will retrieve search results and display them on the page.
 When you click on a search result, the tool will record the click as implicit feedback and use it to improve future search rankings.